The Mt. Ebal Curse Tablet

 How could Stripling be anything but gobsmacked?

-This needed to be handled right!
+He needed to be careful!

 But life threw Stripling a curveball, mandating a different approach.